Elaki1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 5-string_toupper.c is a function that changes all lowercase letters of a string to uppercase.
 File 6-cap _string.c is a function that capitalizes all words of a string.
 File 7-leet.c is a function that encodes a string into 1337.
+File 8-rot13.c is a function that encodes a string using rot13.